openedx/open-edx-proposals/oeps/oep-0011-bp-FED-technology.rst

    is in use.
 Both configs may be used in the same codebase through the use of `ESLint configuration cascading`_.

+4. **JavaScript libraries should be installed via npm**

+   **Rationale**: It is important that JavaScript libraries are kept up-to-date, and one key component is to make it as simple as possible to perform upgrades.
+Projects that use npm maintain all of their library requirements in a single `package.json` file, which can be easily changed as the versions change.

 5. **JavaScript projects should publish a package.lock file**

    **Rationale**: To keep dependencies up-to-date and builds consistent, JavaScript projects should allow patch and minor upgrades in their package.json file and commit a package-lock.json file.
-The package-lock.json file will keep a full list of dependencies and their version, ensuring when built for deployments the version of libraries are consistent.
+The package-lock.json file will keep a full list of dependencies and their versions, ensuring when built for deployments the version of libraries are consistent.
 This follows the same pattern used in edX Python code - see `OEP 18`_ for more information.
 For more information on package-lock files see `Package Lock`_.